qqwwqwq/DualSOM--SOFTWAREX-/README.md

 * **`euclidean`:** Standard L2 norm.
 Best for general-purpose dense tabular datasets.
 * **`cosine`:** Uses $1 - \text{Cosine Similarity}$.
 Useful for high-dimensional, sparse feature spaces.

-## <a id="limitations"></a>⚠️ Limitations

-* **Input Data:** Requires tabular input directly (does not process raw images).
-* **Grid Sizing:** The heuristic used for determining the SOM (Self-Organizing Map) grid size may not yield optimal results for every dataset.
-* **Scalability:** The current implementation is not optimized for extremely large-scale datasets (i.e., those exceeding millions of samples).

-## <a id="reproducibility"></a>🎲 Note on Reproducibility (Stochasticity)

-Please be aware that the random number generators in this implementation are not explicitly seeded or controlled.
-Because of this, **every run will yield slightly different results**.

-This minor variance is expected and stems from internal stochastic processes, specifically:
-* Weight initialization for both the SOM and the autoencoder.
-* Mini-batch sampling during SAE (Sparse Autoencoder) training.
-* Algorithm initializations (e.g., K-Means).

-*(If strict reproducibility is required for your use case, consider manually fixing the random seeds in your environment prior to execution).*

 ## <a id="reference"></a>📜 Reference